-Students in the Utah State Department of Psychology are awarded support from the department and university to help fund their education.
-The Behavior Analysis PhD Program, Brain and Cognition PhD Program, Combined Clinical/Counseling PhD Program, Neuroscience PhD Program, Quantitative Psychology PhD Program, Sociobehavioral PhD Program, and School Psychology PhD Program offer students tuition awards.
+Graduate students in the Utah State Department of Psychology are awarded support from the department and university to help cover the cost of their education.
+The Behavior Analysis, Brain and Cognition, Combined Clinical/Counseling, Neuroscience PhD Program, Quantitative Psychology, Sociobehavioral, and School Psychology PhD specializations offer tuition awards to students.
 Tuition awards cover the cost of tuition, but do not cover accompanying fees or out-of-pocket insurance costs.
 Students in the Psychology Department’s School Psychology EdS Program may qualify for a one-year, out-of-state tuition waiver for their first year of education, but do not receive a full tuition award.
 Credit limits and terms and conditions apply for tuition awards.

 Students in these programs also receive assistantships with monthly stipends to help support expenses outside of school.
 For some students, assistantships may include teaching courses or supporting academia or research through teaching or research assistantships.
 Other students, may receive assistantships for clinical placements.
 Graduate students with assistantships qualify for subsidized graduate student health insurance.
 Learn more on enrolling in and waiving out of health insurance benefits.

 All students in the USU Psychology Department are eligible for additional benefits including travel awards, research support, and scholarships.

 Department travel award scholarships are used to support students presenting research at professional conferences.
 These awards can be granted from the department a maximum of one-time per year for $300.
 Requests for student travel awards may be submitted at any time.

 The Psychology Department Graduate Student Endowment Fund will be used to support research projects required as part of a department graduate program.
 Funds may be requested to support supplies and equipment for the project, participant incentives, and per diem costs for animals.